sabhyeta1/PROG-Projekt/README.md

 Sources:
 Audio: music from pixaby: https://pixabay.com/
-Images: AI Generated: DALLE - 3 for the Avatars, Adobe Firefly for the stages and backgrounds.
+Images: AI Generated: DALLE - 3 for the Avatars, Adobe Firefly for the stages and backgrounds and remove.bg to remove the backgrounds of the Avatar images.

 Bugs to fix: